 How to Fix a Frozen Air Conditioner

 Summer’s coming (as hard as it is to believe right now) and here’s an all-to-familiar scenario with the average homeowner: They’re at home, minding their own business, happily indulging a bowl of popcorn and watching Netflix, when they notice that dreadful sound; drip… drip… drip.
 They look over to see the household pet licking at a puddle that’s steadily forming on the bathroom floor.
 Suddenly: Anxiety, stress, and that ”oh brother!” feeling.
 How did the leak start?; water heater, leaky toilet, shower, faucet?
 No – the central air conditioner is frozen solid.
-This can happen anywhere, from the U.S. to Timbuktu, regardless of climate.
+This can happen anywhere, from Birmingham to Timbuktu, regardless of climate.

 Why Air Conditioners Freeze